axanthos/orange3-textable-prototypes/doc/widgets/LexicalHunter.rst

 t is possible to export these lexical fields as well.
 The interface of LexicalHunter is available in two versions, a basic one that lets the user select some lexical fields to annotate the segmented data and an advanced one that lets the user manage these lexical lists.
+Do not put any special characters in your lists, unless you know what you are doing, otherwise the widget will interpret them as a regex component.

 Basic interface